gucio321/giu-animations/README.md

   - After calling `Absolute()` method of the MoveStep, its position becomes absolute so that it does not rely on any previous step.
 - An additional feature of Steps is a Bezier Curve implementation.
-  In order to enable it, simply call `Bezier` method and specify as meny points as you wish.
+  In order to enable it, simply call `Bezier` method and specify as many points as you wish.

 One more important thing to mention is the first step.
-By default, position of the first step you specify **will be treated absolute, even thouth it wasn't set to be.** To change this there are two additional methods of `MoveAnimation`.
+By default, position of the first step you specify **will be treated absolute, even though it wasn't set to be.** To change this there are two additional methods of `MoveAnimation`.

 - the first one is called `StartPos` and takes one argument of the following type: